 Immigrating is a big thing.
 I’ve read in different articles on the subject that it’s a traumatic experience with a grieving process afterwards, akin to the seven stages of grief.

 Like anything stress/anxiety related, you’ll feel horrible at times.
 And, like with all stress/anxiety related stuff, you’ll have to work through it or even seek medical help if it becomes unmanageable.
 Don’t belittle the things you feel, because you think it’s stupid or whatever.
 Your mental health is just as important as your physical health!

 So allow yourself time to grieve, like you would when you lose anything else in life.
-You’ve just lost your frame of reference totally.
-Your people are gone, sure, but so is your place of worship, your grocery store, your language, the neighbourhood where you grew up.
+You’ve just lost your frame of reference.
+Your people are gone, sure, but so is your grocery store, that café you loved, your language, the neighbourhood where you grew up.
 We’ve met a lot of people from other parts of Europe who are now living and working in Germany and you would think that this move is easier for them, right?
 Because European cultures are similar, right?
 RIGHT?
 Wrong.
-Immigration has just as massive an impact on people who come from Europe and even grew up in countries with similar weather and customs as here.
+Immigration has just as massive an impact on people who come from Europe and even grew up in countries with similar weather and customs.

 Don’t feel like you need to keep up appearances.
 Cry if you need to.
 Rant if you need to.
 Scream into a pillow or go jogging.
-You don’t need to be busy all of the time, so if you need a moment, take it.
+You don’t need to be busy all the time, so if you need a moment, take it.
 If you’re someone who copes by being busy, do that then.
 The point is, don’t feel that you need to hit the road running.
 You’ll probably crawl for a while, then jog, then run, then fall and crawl again.
 It’s a process and a cycle.

 You’re going to have off days.
 You’ve just gone through a MASSIVE change, so allow yourself time to come to terms with that.